wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 to interact with the un-orchestrator (e.g., deploy a new graph, update an existing graph, etc.) are detailed in this document.

-**WARNING: these commands are not valid if you use the NF-FG library defined in WP3.**

 ## Main REST commands accepted by the un-orchestrator

 Authentication on the universal node